Speaker types: Terminal speakers

 A terminal speaker is the last native speaker of a language; when the terminal speaker dies, they end the final step of the language death process, and the language becomes a dead or extinct language.
 In the process of language death, the remaining speakers begin to lose some of the vocabulary and grammar of the language.
 When only a terminal speaker remains, that person will not remember a complete form of the language as it had been spoken by a larger community which used it in all domains.

-Terminal speakers are bilingual, remembering their heritage language but interacting with their community in another language.
+Terminal speakers are usually bilingual by the time of their death, remembering their heritage language but interacting with their community in another language.
 The importance of that distinction is seen in the story of Dolly Pentreath of Cornwall.
 She is popularly named as the last fluent, first-language speaker of Cornish, although there were others who still spoke it for many years, though possibly incompletely.
 Terminal speakers are sometimes found by linguists documenting a language before it dies.
 A clear example of a terminal speaker being contacted by a linguist is the case of Abegaz, the last speaker of the Mesmes language in Ethiopia.
 He lived in an isolated, hilly area, and was about 80 years old when he was contacted by a team of sociolinguistic language surveyors; he has since died.
 Tevfik Esenç was the last speaker of the Ubykh language, and his collaboration with linguists helped document the language before his death in 1992.
 Ned Maddrell was the last speaker of the Manx language before its revival, dying in 1974.
 In 2008, Doris McLemore was reported to be the terminal speaker of the Wichita language as she worked with a team of linguists to document the language before it died completely.